Leading Indicators – Easy Pod (May 9, 2014)

 From The Conference Board’s website:

 The composite economic indexes are the key elements in an analytic system designed to signal peaks and troughs in the business cycle.

 We’re singling out the “leading” part of their index.
 They have other indices that tell us how things are now (coincident) and how they have been (lagging).

 When this index declines in value by about 1-2% over several months, and during that time most of the individual components of the index are declining, that is a pretty good sign that a recession is coming soon.

-Latest Reading: The latest reading of the Leading Economic Index is 95.3, which is unchanged from the previous month.
-The index is now 1.7 percent higher over the last six months, which translates to an annualized rate of about 3.44 percent.
-During that time, 8 of the 10 components have improved.
-In the latest month, 6 out of 10 components that make up this index were better than the previous month (although not necessarily a “positive” contributor for the month).
+Latest Reading: The latest reading of the Leading Economic Index is 100.9, which is 0.8 percent higher than the previous month.
+The index is now 2.7 percent higher over the last six months, which translates to an annualized rate of about 5.6 percent.
+During that time, 7 of the 10 components have improved.
+In the latest month, 7 out of 10 components that make up this index were better than the previous month (although not necessarily a “positive” contributor for the month).
 For the latest month, the biggest source of positive contribution in any single component came from the difference between 10-year Treasury yield and the federal funds rate (“interest rate spread”) – but this is artificially affected by the Federal Reserve’s lowering of interest rates, and so it may be overly optimistic.
 The previous month’s most positive component was the same.
 The worst component for the latest month is building permits, which are an indication of upcoming construction of new houses.
 This has been a bit up and down over the last six months.

-Implications: I like to look at components that go from very good to very bad or vice versa, which I’ll assign a threshold value of +0.10 and -0.10 for simplicity.
+Implications: I like to look at components that go from very good to very bad or vice versa versus three months prior, which I’ll assign a threshold value of +0.10 and -0.10 for simplicity.